Professor Emeritus, UC Berkeley

-Stephen S. Cohen is Professor Emeritus of City and Regional Planning at the University of California at Berkeley where he is co-director of the Berkeley Roundtable on the International Economy (BRIE).
+Stephen S. Cohen is Professor Emeritus of City and Regional Planning at the University of California at Berkeley and co-director of BRIE.

-Professor Cohen’s most recent book (2016) Concrete Economics: The Hamilton Approach to Economic Policy and Growth (with J. Bradford DeLong) was praised by Paul Krugman in the New York Times as “an excellent new book,” and reviewed very favorably and prominently in the Financial Times.
+His most recent book, Concrete Economics: The Hamilton Approach to Economic Policy and Growth (with J. Bradford DeLong in 2016) was praised by Paul Krugman in the New York Times as “an excellent new book,” and reviewed very favorably and prominently in the Financial Times.
 It has been translated into Chinese, Japanese, Korean and Italian.